-According to ISU, "STRIPS stands for Science-based Trials of Rowcrops Integrated with Prairie Strips.
+About Prairie Strips According to Iowa State University, "STRIPS stands for Science-based Trails of Rowcrops Integrated with Prairie Strips."
 The STRIPS project is composed of a team of scientists, educators, farmers, and extension specialists working on the prairie strips farmland conservation practice.
 Our research shows that prairie strips are an affordable option for farmers and farm landowners seeking to garner multiple benefits.
-By converting 10% of a crop field to diverse, native perennials farmers and farmland owners can reduce the amount of soil leaving their fields by 90% and the amount of nitrogen leaving their fields through surface runoff by up to 85%.
-Prairie strips also provide potential habitat for wildlife, including pollinators and other beneficial insects."
-Visit the Prairie Strips website to learn more about this innovative project.
+By converting 10% of a crop field to diverse, native perennials farmers and farmland owners can reduce the amount of soil leaving their fields by 90% and the amount of nitrogen leaving their fields through surface runoff by up to 85%.."